NTB45/Kanon-Windows11-Guide/README.md

 but any distro should work if you know your stuff

-(i used debian 11 and 12 for this guide)
+(i used debian for this guide, tested it on Ubuntu 22 LTS,23 Stable and Debian 11 and 12 on WSL for this guide )

 If on Ubuntu then install the ubuntu universe repo for rlvm package.